bartvandebiezen/css-conventions/css-conventions.md

 - Trim trailing spaces or tabs.
 - Add an empty line at end of file.

+Tools like [CSScomb](http://csscomb.com), in combination with [a CSScomb config file](.csscomb.json) based on these conventions, can be used to automate spacing.

 ## Naming

 ### Write selectors in English